 What is Spinal Stenosis?

 Some people with Spinal Stenosis may not have symptoms while others may experience pain, tingling, numbness and muscle weakness.
-Depending on the location and how much narrowing occurs over time, a spinal nerve or the spinal cord could become compressed with worsening symptoms over time.
+Depending on the location and how much narrowing occurs over time, a spinal nerve or the spinal cord could become compressed and the symptoms can worsen over time.

-Causes include herniated disc, osteoarthritis, displaced or fractures in vertebrae, thickened spinal ligaments and overgrowth of bone (“spurs”).
-Stenosis begins most commonly with aging but may be present at birth with congenital stenosis.
+Causes include herniated disc, osteoarthritis, displacements or fractures in vertebrae, thickened spinal ligaments and overgrowth of the bone (“spurs”).
+Stenosis begins most commonly with aging but may be present at birth in the form of congenital stenosis.

 Treatment for Spinal Stenosis

 The Nordic Health physical therapist measures the spine using our proprietary medical equipment with strength, mobility, and strength-balance testing functionality.
-The results are compared against the normative values of a healthy spine considering the age, sex, and size of the patient.
-Based on this information we will develop an individualized treatment plan to exercise the spinal core muscles.
+The results are compared against the normative values of a healthy spine considering the height, weight, age, and gender of the patient.
+Based on this information we develop an individualized treatment plan to exercise the spinal core muscles.
 We have consistently been able to deliver great clinical outcomes with significantly increased mobility, endurance, and strength levels to help improve the patient’s daily life.

 Are you looking for a Spinal Stenosis specialist?